adambard/learnxinyminutes-docs/kotlin.html.markdown

   return a + b
 }

 // Return type automatically inferred.
-But such fuction is not visible outside
+But such a fuction is not visible
-// the module.
+// outside the module.
 fun funDemoMax(a: Int, b: Int) = if (a > b) a else b

 // Returning no meaningful value, Unit keyword can be omitted.